-The Group obtained a new Ijara finance of AED 16.4 million from an Islamic bank in the U.A.E. and existing Ijara facility has been repaid fully during the year.
-The Ijara finance carries a profit rate of 3month EIBOR+2.5% per annum with a minimum rate of 7% per annum (2010: 3month EIBOR+2.5% per annum with a minimum rate of 7% per annum) with twenty quarterly payments.
+The Group obtained an Ijara finance of AED 16.4 million from an Islamic bank in the U.A.E which carries a profit rate of 3 months EIBOR+2.5% per annum with a minimum rate of 7% per annum.
+The facility is payable over twenty quarterly payments ending on December 2016.
 The Ijara finance is secured by legal mortgage over the investment property.